 There are familiar concepts at work to facilitate this.
 You’ve got towers, a la Far Cry, that Link can climb in order to reveal portions of the world map.
-There are Shrines, similar to the mines or caves in Skyrim, where Link must solve a puzzle or two so he can claim a health enhancement.
+There are Shrines where Link must solve a Portal-sized puzzle or two so he can claim a health enhancement.
 There are wild horses to tame as in Red Dead Redemption, and stables where he can board or take them out, like the garages in Grand Theft Auto V.

 There’s also a crafting element, in the form of cooking.
 It’s very much derived from alchemy in Skyrim, right down to the principles.
 You gather ingredients by hunting animals, picking flowers, or catching insects.
 You throw these ingredients in an established crafting pot and you get a healing/buffing food item.
 Mix two or more ingredients with similar properties, and you get an improved version of that property.
 Nothing new, right?

 There are tweaks, though.
 You’re not restricted like you are in Skyrim.
 You don’t need to taste items and ensure that their properties match before combining them.
 You can experiment with multiple ingredients from the start and end up with satisfying results.
 Different categories of ingredients affect healing value, buff type, and buff duration.
 There are elaborate recipes like tarts, pies, and sushi that actually look kinda tasty.
 Plus, there’s a cute little animation that plays when you cook, in which all the little apples, herbs, and hunks of meat hop around to a tune.